CallumREdwards/callumre.com/README.md

 ## Local Usage

-Preview site with `quarto preview src`
+Preview site with `quarto preview src --no-browser`

+- `--no-browser` option is nice when working from wsl linux

 Render site with `quarto render src`